Tutopiya Logo

 Common mistakes students make with flashcards

-• Studying diffusion and osmosis on different days so they blur again before the quiz.
+• Studying diffusion and osmosis on separate days — compare cards get skipped.

 When you need more support